chef-boneyard/chef-rfc/rfc081-release-cadence.md

 sliding windows here means that the support windows for Chef and Ruby will be more synchronized.

+The combined sliding window of Chef Client support of Ruby and cookbook and ecosystem support of Chef Client needs to better match the Ruby language support window.
+As external gem authors tend to drop support of Ruby versions that fall into security-only releases, we also plan on dropping support of Ruby versions once they fall into security-only releases.
+For example, in Q1 of 2016 ruby-2.3.0 had been released, ruby 2.2.x was still being maintained and ruby-2.1.x fell into security-only releases, which caused many rubygems -- most notably rack-2.0 and activesupport-5.0 to later drop support for ruby-2.1.x.
+This caused issues everywhere in the Chef ecosystem as Chef Client had stayed on ruby-2.1 until it became a crisis, and we were forced to work around supporting ruby versions that the rubygems community had dropped support for.
+The Ruby, Cookbook and Ecosystem support cadence is design specifically to avoid this situation.

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,